 In my personal experience, the one time I had the same piece sampled by two different labs, the results were the same.

-What about ironwood objects recovered from protected located, as dry caves and deep in set cliff ledges, or buried deep in the river mud (not subject to the constant grinding of gritty water)?
+What about ironwood objects recovered from protected locations, such as dry caves and covered cliff ledges, or buried deep in the river mud (not subject to the constant grinding of gritty water)?
 Free from contact with the harsher environment and destruction from insects, it could be logically assumed these ironwood sculptures would survive for much longer periods of time.
 And sure enough, the carbon dating record supports this view.
 C14 results on these objects, are coming back with very early dates and in most cases, providing consistent dating ranges within specific ancient looking styles.
 For example, it is now common to get 900 to 1200 year old dates on one type of archaic looking cave guardian figure (see left image).
 As might be expected, on a slightly less archaic looking style with a more refined face, carbon dates are in the 600 to 900 range (see right image).
 Another group of recent discoveries, mostly objects found in western Borneo (again found in caves or buried in mud) are coming back with dates in the 2000 to 3500 year range.

 Additionally, this skepticism about how old wood can survive ignores the reams of accepted data that less durable woods, several thousand years old, have been discovered in Egyptian, Chinese, and Central Asian tombs, not to mention perfectly preserved wood logs found in peat bogs that are 25,000 years old.
 And recent carbon dating, by archaeologists, on organic pigments sampled from cave paintings found in the same dry Borneo caves as the wood ossuaries, are showing results as early as 10,000 years ago!
 What is more durable, organic pigments or ironwood objects?